 ONE: Pick a doomsday.
 Knowing which doomsday is coming is key to knowing where to put your bunker.
 Fear a nuclear disaster?
 Buy an old missile silo!
 Floods from climate change?
 Try a pillbox on a large hill.
 Obama?
 Try a gated community.
 Zombie holocaust?
 Keep drawing pictures of your zombie hunter persona on your Lisa Frank Trapper Keeper until the lunch bell rings.

 TWO: Stock your lair.
 You are going to need enough food and clean water to last you and your family the rest of your lives, so don’t hesitate to tunnel across the street and add your neighbor’s basement to your own.
 Sure, he waves at you when he walks his dog now, but you’ll have to blow him away when he kicks in your door to steal your precious cans of nacho cheese after the Collapse.
 No need to play nice now when apocalypse is nigh.
 Try to space out your trips to Costco so your friends and neighbors don’t know to target you and your precious supplies.
-You’ll be right to blast Uncle Ralph in the face with your shotgun if you have to, but better he look elsewhere for food and starve without troubling you.
+You’ll be right to blast Uncle Ralph in the face and will be the motivation to buy complete AR-15 rifles if you have to, but better he look elsewhere for food and starve without troubling you.
 Only so many cases of Snickers to go around!

 THREE: Make a plan.
 We know from instructional films like “Dawn of the Dead” and “I Am Legend” that apocalypses tend to happen quickly, and you may be caught stocking up at Costco or working your dull office job with those slack-jawed fools who don’t even take the simple precaution of keeping an emergency dynamite stash in the back of their file drawers.
 You need a quick and efficient way to navigate streets filled with screaming, looting, burning people.
 Try buying a large 4×4 pickup with a spiked brush guard on the front.
 This will allow you to plow through as many terrified sheeple as possible on the way to your hidey hole.
 Set a time after Zero Hour to seal your redoubt so your loved ones have a chance to display responsibility and find their way to you.
 Bootstraps.
 Tough love.